How to File a New Hampshire Annual Report

 Processing is immediate when filing online or up to three weeks when filing by mail.

-The cost to file an Annual Report for either the Corporation or LLC in New Hampshire is $100 by mail or $102 for online filing.
+The Annual Report filing fee for either the Corporation or LLC in New Hampshire is $100 by mail or $102 for online filing.

 The Annual Report is due by April 1st each year and can be made as early as January 1st.

 The first annual report isn’t due until the year following formation.
-For example, if your LLC or Corporation was formed January 1, 2020, the first Annual Report will be due April 15th 2021.
+For example, if your LLC or Corporation was formed January 1, 2021, the deadline for the first Annual Report will be April 15th 2022.

 My business made little or no money.
 Do I still have to file the Annual Report?